-Pro Tip: While more research is required in this regard, it is said that adding a pinch of baking powder to the Dawn dish soap mixture can help wash out the color from your hair.
+Pro Tip: While more research is required in this regard, it is said that adding a pinch of baking powder to the dish soap mixture can help wash out the color of your hair.

-Washing your hair with Dawn dish soap is an on-going trend that has taken the hair care community by storm.
-While frequent use is not advised, washing your hair with Dawn dish detergent has several benefits, which include ridding your hair of oil, dandruff, build-up, and color.
+Washing your hair with dish soap is an on-going trend that has taken the hair care community by storm.
+While frequent use is not advised, washing your hair with this detergent has several benefits, which include ridding your hair of oil, dandruff, build-up, and color.

 Frequently Asked Questions